simonambridge/SparkSensorData/README.md

 cqlsh `hostname`
 ```

-Now go back to the second window (netcat) and type in some comma separated pairs of data e.g.
+Now go back to the second window (to run netcat) and type in some comma separated pairs of data e.g.
 ```
 nc -lk localhost 9999
 1,2